Normal-OJ/new-front-end/README.md

 ## Development

+### Setup

-Issues and PRs are welcome, please read the [contribution guide](CONTRIBUTING.md).
+Issues and PRs are welcome, please read the [contribution guide](CONTRIBUTING.md) to prepare a proper development environment.

-Clone the repo, then install the dependencies by [pnpm](https://pnpm.io/installation) (v8.6):
+Clone the repo, then install the dependencies by [pnpm](https://pnpm.io/installation):
 ```bash
 cd new-front-end
 pnpm install